troystarwalt/xaxis-careers-example/README.md

 ```

 - Jobvite API Interaction defined in app/services
-- Json response is being saved in JobsJson table, as jobvite_return
+- Json response is being saved in JobviteResponse table, as jobvite_return
 - Response is parsed and each listing is separately saved as an entry on the JobListing table.